The Color of Money: Racial Wealth Gap Explored through Banking

 Immerse yourself in the powerful and enlightening narrative of The Color of Money by Mehrsa Baradaran, a poignant exploration of the intricate relationship between race, banking, and the enduring economic disparities that plague American society.
 Drawing from her extensive research and expertise in banking law, Baradaran navigates the historical injustices faced by Black Americans in financial institutions, shedding light on a topic that is often overlooked yet crucial to understanding contemporary...

 Show moreImmerse yourself in the powerful and enlightening narrative of The Color of Money by Mehrsa Baradaran, a poignant exploration of the intricate relationship between race, banking, and the enduring economic disparities that plague American society.
 Drawing from her extensive research and expertise in banking law, Baradaran navigates the historical injustices faced by Black Americans in financial institutions, shedding light on a topic that is often overlooked yet crucial to understanding contemporary economic realities.
+This book serves as a foundational text that meticulously connects the history of Black banks with the larger narrative of racial wealth inequality.

 In this meticulously crafted book, Baradaran articulately discusses the institutionalized barriers that have hindered Black individuals from accessing equitable financial services.
 With insightful analysis, she reveals how the banking system has perpetuated a cycle of poverty and exclusion, compelling readers to confront uncomfortable truths about America's financial landscape.
+Every page resonates with the urgency to rectify historical injustices, making this a necessary read for anyone dedicated to social reform.

 Less| manufacturer | Tantor Audio |